-In mid-January, 2016, the Society of Human Resource Management weighed in on the “criminal history” discussion, publishing a helpful article on hiring candidates with criminal records.
+In January 2016, the Society of Human Resource Management weighed in on the “criminal history” discussion, publishing a helpful article on hiring job candidates with criminal records.
 The article points out that in some trades and occupations, a shortage of skilled labor no longer enables firms to hire only the most attractive candidates.
-Furthermore, some 95% of incarcerated individuals will eventually be released, and laws regarding the fair treatment of those with criminal histories are growing stricter with every passing year.
+Furthermore, some 95% of incarcerated individuals will eventually be released, and laws regarding the fair treatment of those with a criminal background are growing stricter with every passing year.

 Among the helpful recommendations the SHRM article makes, we especially like this one: “Look for Partnerships.”
-Many government and non-profit organizations have workforce development programs that not only train formerly incarcerated persons; they also help them transition back into society more successfully.
-This type of support is valuable to both the former inmate and his or her new employer.
+Many government and non-profit organizations have workforce development programs that not only train formerly incarcerated people, but also help them transition back into society more successfully.
+This type of support is valuable to the former inmate, as well as their new employer.

-The article also recommends companies review their hiring policies to ensure they are not unintentionally excluding individuals with criminal histories.
+Companies should consistently review their hiring policies to ensure that they are not unintentionally excluding hiring someone with a criminal record.
 Barada recommends organizations review both their official policies and their employee training programs regularly to ensure compliance with both emerging and existing legislation.
-The Resources section on the Barada site also offers valuable educational information.
+The resources section on the Barada site also offers valuable educational information.